drovocek/cosmoport/README.md

 # Сosmoport
-Еraining project for admission to internship
+Training project for admission to internship

 from https://javarush.ru/